Albert King: Artistry

+In the liner notes of I'll Play the Blues for You, Tom Wheeler of Guitar Player wrote: "Albert King is the Muhammad Ali of blues guitar – a heavyweight with finesse, a bruiser with grace.
+Float like a butterfly, sting like a bee."
+King's style is characterized by his use of dynamics.
+On King's vocals, Wheeler assessed, "Albert's husky voice is a most sensitive blues instrument – sometimes powerful, sometimes gentle, often both.
+It's an intimate voice, full of experience and humor, and it's just as personal and identifiable as his guitar work."
+King was a left-handed player, but played right-handed guitars "upside down," which shaped his sound.

 King's first instrument was a diddley bow.
 Next, he built himself a cigar box guitar, and eventually he bought a Guild acoustic guitar.
-The instrument he is usually associated with is a 1958 Gibson Flying V. In 1974 he began using a Flying V built by Dan Erlewine, and after 1980 he also played one built by Bradley Prokopow.
+The instrument he is usually associated with is a 1958 Gibson Flying V. In 1974, he began using a Flying V built by Dan Erlewine, and after 1980, he also played one built by Bradley Prokopow.
 After 1987, Albert played a custom Archtop Flying V, built by Tom Holmes upon commission from Billy Gibbons, it was given to King for his 65th birthday.
 Around 2017, this guitar was sold by Gruhn Guitars to an unknown collector.

-King was left-handed, but usually played right-handed guitars flipped over upside-down.
+King was left-handed, but usually played right-handed guitars flipped upside-down.
 He used a dropped open tuning, possibly more than one, as reports vary: (C#-G#-B-E-G#-C#) or open E-minor (C-B-E-G-B-E) or open F (C-F-C-F-A-D).
-Steve Cropper (who played rhythm guitar on many of King's Stax sessions), told Guitar Player magazine that King tuned his guitar to C-B-E-F#-B-E (low to high).
+Steve Cropper (who played rhythm guitar on many of King's Stax sessions), told Guitar Player that King tuned his guitar to C-B-E-F#-B-E (low to high).
 The luthier Dan Erlewine said King tuned to C-F-C-F-A-D with light-gauge strings (0.050", 0.038", 0.028", 0.024" wound, 0.012", 0.009").
 The lighter-gauge strings, and lower string tension of the dropped tuning, were factors in King's string-bending technique.

 For amplification, King used a solid-state Acoustic amplifier, with a speaker cabinet containing two 15-inch speakers and a horn ("which may or may not have been operative").
-Later in his career he also used an MXR Phase 90.
+From the 1980s onwards, King was also known to use a Roland JC-120.
+Later in his career, he also used an MXR Phase 90.